locationtech/geomesa/CODE_OF_CONDUCT.md

 All conflict is not bad as a healthy debate may sometimes be necessary to push us to do our best.
 It is, however, unacceptable to be disrespectful or offensive, or violate this Code.
 If you see someone engaging in objectionable behavior violating this Code, we encourage you to address the behavior directly with those involved.
 If for some reason, you are unable to resolve the matter or feel uncomfortable doing so, or if the behavior is threatening or harassing, please report it following the procedure laid out below.

 Reports should be directed to <conduct@eclipse-foundation.org>.
-It is the Conduct Committee’s role to receive and address reported violations of this Code and to ensure a fair and speedy resolution.
+It is the Conduct Committee's role to receive and address reported violations of this Code and to ensure a fair and speedy resolution.

 The Eclipse Foundation takes all reports of potential Code violations seriously and is committed to confidentiality and a full investigation of all allegations.
 The identity of the reporter will be omitted from the details of the report supplied to the accused.
 Contributors who are being investigated for a potential Code violation will have an opportunity to be heard prior to any final determination.
 Those found to have violated the Code can seek reconsideration of the violation and disciplinary action decisions.
 Every effort will be made to have all matters disposed of within 60 days of the receipt of the complaint.